Vision & History

 Introduction

 In 2016 Burning Man Project became the steward of Fly Ranch.
 Many have asked, “What’s going on at Fly Ranch?”, “What’s the vision for this space?”, and “Why does Burning Man have a ranch?”
 At 5.6 square miles, with thousands already involved, the answer isn’t simple.
 As we enter a new phase, it’s a good moment to reflect on the journey, share what’s ahead, and answer those questions.
 The idea of a year-round space for Burning Man grew from shared passion, belief in the community, and curiosity.
-More than 550 people made the 20-year acquisition possible, and thousands have since contributed.
+More than 550 people made the 20-year acquisition possible, and thousands have since contributed since the 2016 acquistion.
 Chip Conley, an early leader in the project, summed it up: “What happens when Burners co-create a space beyond the playa?”
 The answer is unfolding now—through a growing array of projects and visions you can be part of and add to:

 Regeneration